freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 560.1

-Echo the exit status of the command you just entered.
+Use `echo` to view the exit status of the command you just entered.

 #### HINTS